Maridaki Beach: A lesser-known Secluded beach in South Crete!

 Are children permitted at Maridaki Beach?

 Yes, children are permitted at Maridaki Beach.
 Maridaki Beach is a family-friendly destination where visitors of all ages can enjoy the sun, sand and sea.
-However, it is important to ensure the safety and supervision of children.
-Additionally, it’s advisable to bring appropriate sun protection for children, such as sunscreen, hats and umbrellas, to keep them safe from the sun’s rays.
+It is important to ensure the safety and supervision of children.
+It’s advisable to bring appropriate sun protection for children, such as sunscreen, hats and umbrellas, to keep them safe from the sun’s rays.